RyanLua/.github/.github/GOVERNANCE.md

 The owner is responsible for maintaining the module's code and ensuring that it operates effectively and efficiently.
 The owner also has the authority to make decisions regarding the module's development and management.

-## Contributions

-Contributions are welcome, but the owner reserves the right to accept or reject any contributions.
-The owner will review any contributions in a timely manner and provide feedback to the contributor.
-The owner may also make changes to the contribution as necessary.
-Learn more at [CONTRIBUTING.md](CONTRIBUTING.md)

-## Code of Conduct

-All contributors and users are expected to adhere to the following code of conduct:

-* Be respectful and considerate of others.
-* Refrain from any form of harassment or discrimination.
-* Contribute positively and constructively to discussions and development.
-* Maintain confidentiality of any sensitive information related to the module.

-The owner reserves the right to remove any contributor or user who violates the code of conduct.
-Learn more at [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)

 ## Decision Making

 As the sole owner, the owner has full decision-making power over the module's development and management.
 The owner may seek input and advice from contributors and users, but the final decision rests with the owner.